vvr-rao/Star-Chart/README.md

 6) index.html - static webpage for the query.
 Working to clean it up and add bells and whistles

 ## Potential Future Upgrades:
-1) Can modify the Spark jobs to use Transient Clusters.
+1) Modify the Spark jobs to use Transient Clusters.
 This would be useful in case I need to build out a pipeline to ingest data on a regular basis
 2) Enhance the front and back ends.
 Potentially, could use Amplify to build out a React frontend while retaining a Lambda based REST API as the backend.
 Datastore can be moved to DynoamoDB for vastly improved performance.
 Advantage of Amplify if that it could be expanded into a mobile app.
 3) Some sort of logic to traverse from from one node to another using the edges.
 Can optimize using an appropriate algorithm.